Hancoson/node-blog-app/README.md

 # node-app

-This is a demo application that integrates node.js, express and mongoose to develop a simple blog application.
+This is a demo application that integrates node.js, express, mongoose and pm2 to develop a simple blog application.

 ## Requirements